Home > Cantilever Racks

 Arm Capacity

-If properly designed and properly loaded each arm supports an equal amount of the load's weight.
-By determining the number of arms required per load and dividing it into the weight per load, the required arm capacity is determined.
+If properly designed and properly loaded, each arm supports an equal amount of the load's weight.
+By determining the number of arms required per load and dividing it by the weight per load, the required arm capacity is determined.

 Upright Capacity